wp-plugins/humanstxt/readme.txt

 You can set a CSS id for the wrapping `<p>` tag: `[humanstxt id="my-humans-txt"]`

-And you can turn off the entity conversion for plain email addresses and common text entities: `[humanstxt filter="0"]`
+You can turn off the encoding of email addresses and common text entities: `[humanstxt filter="0"]`

 == Plugin Functions ==